-Inasmuch as the transfer is made without 7. consideration and the association almost certainly rendered insolvent, creditors of a nonprofit association would be protected by the Uniform Fraudulent Transfer Act Sections 4(a) and 5 and similar statutes.
+8. Inasmuch as the transfer is made without consideration and the association almost certainly rendered insolvent, creditors of a nonprofit association would be protected by the Uniform Fraudulent Transfer Act Sections 4(a) and 5 and similar statutes.
 Whether they would also be protected if the transfer is made to the administrator of an unclaimed property statute depends on the terms of a jurisdiction's act.
 Uniform Unclaimed Property Act (1981) Sections 20 and 24 contemplate that a creditor may proceed against property in the hands of the administrator if the creditor claims an interest in the property, such as a security interest or judgment lien.
+It is less clear that Section 15 of the 1995 Act recognizes this action.
 However, a general creditor without some claim against the property would not be protected.
 It is unlikely that an inactive nonprofit association would have both unpaid creditors and a significant amount of property.
 Therefore, the two issues discussed above are unlikely to arise.

-8. The person in possession or control is not required to give notice of the proposed transfer to anyone.
+9. The person in possession or control is not required to give notice of the proposed transfer to anyone.
 An examination of to whom notice might reasonably be given reveals the difficulty with such a requirement.
 Almost by definition an inactive nonprofit association has no current members.